Keys to a successful digital transformation

 Technology-innovation managers, for their part, possess specialist technological skills and lead work on a company’s digital innovations.

-Besides these three pillars to success, we believe that businesses with winning transitions have a more comprehensive and better financial approach to talent than others.
+We believe that businesses with winning transitions have a more comprehensive and better financial approach to talent than others.
 Transformation is successful when organizations have invested the right amount in digital talent.

 Performance is even more likely when companies improve planning and skill growth for their employees.

 For example , people report positive transitions when their businesses set recruiting targets.
 Usually, those are cross-functional or enterprise-wide based on different skill needs.

 Inspiring employees to adopt new ways of working

 Digital transformations require cultural and behavioral changes like calculated risk taking, increased collaboration and customer centricity.

 Strengthening new habits and working practices through structured processes has long proven to be an activity that promotes organizational change.
 Another related key to positive change is the development of new forms of working practices.